Projects

 Appalachian Trail Corridor in Norwich with connecting trails

-A formal application to authorize several older paths, plus a trail created since the corridor was formally established, is pending to the US Forest Service.
-The application concurs with agency goals to maintain the Appalachian Trail’s sense of wildness, by recommending closure of several other paths in the corridor (these also appear on the map fragment above).
+A formal application to authorize several older paths, plus a trail created since the corridor was formally established, was offered to the US Forest Service.
+The application concurred with agency goals to maintain the Appalachian Trail’s sense of wildness, by recommending closure of several other paths in the corridor (these also appear on the map fragment above).
+As of 2024, no final ruling was received.